d-krupke/cpsat-primer/README.md

  print("Tour:", tour)
 ```
     Tour: [(0, 1), (2, 0), (3, 2), (1, 3)]

+You can use this constraint very flexible for many tour problems.
+We added three examples:
+* [./examples/add_circuit.py](./examples/add_circuit.py): The example above, slightly extended.
+Find out how large you can make the graph.
+* [./examples/add_circuit_budget.py](./examples/add_circuit_budget.py): Find the largest tour with a given budget.
+This will be a bit more difficult to solve.
+* [./examples/add_circuit_multi_tour.py](./examples/add_circuit_multi_tour.py): Allow $k$ tours, which in sum need to be minimal and cover all vertices.

 MIP-solver usually use something like
 the [Dantzig-Fulkerson-Johnson Formulation](https://en.wikipedia.org/wiki/Travelling_salesman_problem#Dantzig%E2%80%93Fulkerson%E2%80%93Johnson_formulation)